Siberian musk deer: Behaviors

-Musk will mark their territory, warning trespassing deers not to cross the boundary.
+Musk will mark their territory, warning trespassing deer not to cross the boundary.
 When marking their territories, musk deer gather fallen branches, tree trunks, as well as plant stems, and place them in a circle.
 While placing the various branches around the circle, the deer will often do an olfactory examination and turn the back of its body towards the marked territories.
 Another way the Siberian musk deer will mark its territory is by defecating in already marked territories or unclaimed territories.

 Habitat and diet

 Most Siberian musk deer are generally nocturnal, inhabiting the mountainous taiga and found in shrub-covered slopes where foods are abundant.
-The rocky location provides crevices and crags for the musk deer to hide from many predators, such as lynx and wolverines.
+The rocky location provides crevices and crags for the musk deer to hide from many predators, such as Siberian tiger, Amur leopard, snow leopard, Eurasian lynx, wolf, Red fox, brown bear, Asian black bear, wolverine and yellow-throated marten.

 Musk deer have a preference for easily digestible nutritious foods that are both rich in protein and low in fibre.
 During periods of winter, musk deer can survive in even poorer food quality ranging in foods that are low in proteins but are high in energy and can be easily digested.

 The majority of their diet consists mostly of lichens, pine needles, leaves, and tree barks.
 During the winter, 99% of the musk deer's diet is lichens.
 Siberian musk deer have a preference for easily digestible nutritious foods.